lewdry/ldblog/_posts/2026-12-26-just-checking.md

 That's where we are.
 The bubble may burst, the hype may fade.
 The fundamental shift in how we seek and evaluate information appears to be here.
 Understanding it matters.

-**AI assistance disclosure**: While the analysis and perspectives here are mine, I used Gemini 3 Pro and Claude Opus 4.5 to code some of the papers I'd collated, fact check my interpretations and (thankfully) format my references, a task I haven't missed.
+**AI assistance disclosure**: While the analysis and perspectives here are mine, I used Gemini 3 Pro and Claude Opus 4.5 to code some of the papers I'd collated, fact check my interpretations and (thankfully) format references.
 All the references below are real, non-hallucinated, open access research papers.

 ### References